fx-giant/giant-documentations/visual/using-combination-chart.md

 ![bind3](images/giant-101-combinationchart/data-binding3.png)

-Clicking these square icons denoted by the red square will provide options on what charts to use.
-This feature provides a variety so make sure to know what chart to use given the data.
+Clicking these square icons denoted by the red square will provide options on what chart type to use.
+This feature provides a variety of chart types to choose from so make sure to know what chart type to use given the data.

 ## Example 2 - Multi-Source Combination Charts: